geoscixyz/gpg/content/seismic/reflection/seismic_reflection_refx_trans_plane_waves.rst

   :scale: 70%

-  Energy across a velocity boundary, where, :math:`A_0` is the amplitude of the incident wave; :math:`A_1` is the amplitude of the reflected wave; :math:`A_2` is the amplitude of the transmitted wave
+  Energy across a velocity boundary.

 We define here the "Acoustic Impedance" :math:`Z = \rho V`, or the product of density and velocity.
 Energy is reflected and transmitted at the interface.
 We